Skip to main content

 *Eligible candidates must speak a language that is available for Certification

-Note - completing Orientation does not fulfill the complete requirements to become an Oregon Certified Court Interpreter, nor guarantee of a job or work.
+Note - completing Orientation and taking the Written Exam do not fulfill the complete requirements to become an Oregon Certified Court Interpreter, and are not guarantee of a job or work.